CosmosContracts/juno-tools-docs/docs/03-dashboards/06-sign-and-verify/02-guide.md

 To verify a message, you need three pieces of information: **address that signed the message**, **signed message**, **signature of the message**.

 There are 2 ways to verify the message:
-- An auto generated link that autofills the neccessary information
+- An auto-generated link that auto-fills the necessary information
 - Manual verification

 ### Tweet

 After signing your message, you'll notice the **Send Tweet** button.

-It allows you to share an auto generated link for others to verify your message autofilled with your address, message, and signature trio.
+It allows you to share an auto-generated link for others to verify your message auto-filled with your address, message, and signature trio.

 ![](/img/sign-and-verify/twitter-share.png)